tetris245/ULTRAbc/README.md

 Changes for future version

+* Extended the magiccheat command to Bondage Brawl
 * Changes in the Moaner:
   - Improved the vibe feature and extended it to similar activities (finger, fist, masturbate) and activities on ears (caress, kiss, lick, nibble)
   - Restored the spank feature and extended it to all body zones and similar activities (bite, kick, pinch, shock, slap)